Oxmel/kodi-pvr-autostop-playback/README.md

 is turned Off, it will check if there is any active player.
 If so, it will automatically stop it.

-### Why not using libcec and cec-client?

-That's true.
-We can run ```cec-client -s``` to get the power state of the TV.
-And it probably could be used to send cec commands like Play/Pause/Stop.

-But it also has a really annoying downgrade.
-When using this command, it always unregister all cec-devices, breaking the link between TV and Kodi.
-Whatever i tried, even with the *-m* option (monitor mode), it always ends up with the same behavior.
-That's what makes cec-client totally unusable in some cases.
-Maybe there is a way, but i still didn't find it.

 ### How to use

 Setup a new crontab to launch the script at startup.